gnoblet/SurveyLiteR/README.md

 ```

 The analysis run with the `kobo_select_one()` function returns a data
-frame with labels with a row per category of the variable, along with
+frame with labels and a row per category, along with the weighted
-the weighted proportion, confidence intervals, unweighted counts, number
+proportion, confidence intervals, unweighted counts, number of missing
-of missing values, etc..
+values, etc..
 Here is a preview of the output:

 ``` r
 so[, .(var_value, stat, stat_low, stat_upp, n_unw)] |> head(5)